 19th century and Victorian era are inseparable conceptions in so many ways.
 In those times, abstinence and promiscuity had been hand in hand almost throughout the whole period.
 Nevertheless, the drinks and the attitude towards brewed beverages in the Victorian era had changed.
 One of the reasons why are referring to the memorable moments of the arising inspiration, creativity and innovation.
 Those three had been main characters on the two well known stages – America’s Wild Wild West and Victorian England.
 What is a stage, without its main characters.
 For that retro steampunk idea, core roles played Jules Verne and H.G.
 Wells and other notable authors.
 Back then, they had been modern technology visionaries.
-Many modern concepts were imagined, using mainly steam for power – the tool of the era.
+Many modern concepts were imagined, even before popular steampunk movies, using mainly steam for power – the tool of the era.
 If you keep that line of thinking, nowadays you can implement and link that style, known as Steampunk, in pretty much everything.
 Nevertheless, 19th century had some bumps on the road to creativity.

 One major factor for the way of life had been water.
 In the beginning of urbanization and industrialization, the liquid of life has not been safe for drinking.
 It carried various diseases and caused health complications.
 Medicine hasn’t been evolved that much yet.
 Even so, it had been packed with men of science and ideas for innovations.
 Staying in that line of thinking, how the unsuitable for drinking water can be sterilized?